ITStudioAT/spa/README.md

 - Vite for asset bundling

 It provides:
-- a login page together with a unkown password page and a register page
+- Login page together with a 'Unkown password' page and a Register page
+- The login use a 2-factor-authentification (password an email), if the user has set 2-fa option

-For the authetificated admin it supports
+For the authenticated admins it supports
+- Dashboard
+- Users page, where all users are listed, may be added, changed or deleted
-- profile update with password change
+- Profile update with password change
-- logout
+- Logout

 It integrates the Spatie roles and you can manage the role-based access to all web- and api-routes.

 After installing this package, you can easily start to develop your own single page application with all necessary requirements.

 ## Installation

-First install a new laravel app
+### Install a new laravel project

 ```bash
 laravel new new-laravel-app
 ```